What is animal assisted therapy? Has this animal assisted therapy helped people in different ways?

-Specialized animal-assisted therapy counselors often bring in their trained pets to traditional therapy sessions for people with anxiety, depression, and post-traumatic stress disorder (PTSD).
+Specialized animal-assisted therapy counselors often bring in their trained pets to traditional treatment sessions for people with anxiety, depression, and post-traumatic stress disorder (PTSD).
 They know that this so-called human-animal bond helps strengthen the mental health of these individuals.

 The human-animal bond is a relationship that stems and grows into a mutually beneficial improvement of health and well-being.
-This bond starts during the initial interaction between humans and animals, and gradually intensifies as they get together for more extended periods.
+The animal assisted therapy starts during the initial interaction between humans and animals, and gradually intensifies as they get together for more extended periods.

-Animals who are trained, especially for animal-assisted therapy often work together with counselors during therapy sessions.
+Animals who are trained, especially for animal-assisted therapy often work together with counselors during treatment sessions.
 Handlers of these animals are typically the therapists themselves.
 This creates a bond that makes them a better tag team during counseling sessions.
 They must not be confused with other kinds of service-oriented animals, such as:

 Emotional support animals – Pets who have been trained to alleviate emotional pain from humans.
 Without these animals, an emotionally conflicted individual may easily break down mentally.

 Service animals – Pets who are uniquely trained to help persons with disabilities.
 They perform tasks such as opening doors, pressing elevator buttons, and guiding physically disabled people.

 Therapeutic and safe physical interaction with an animal assistant helps mentally challenged patients in expressing what they truly feel inside.
-They don’t even have to voice it out to their therapists during a therapy session.
+They don’t even have to voice it out to their therapists during an animal assisted therapy session.

 No doubt about it.
 Our favorite canines are, indeed, man’s best friend.
 Dogs are the most utilized therapy animals not only because they are widespread pets.
 Research has proven that dogs can pick up human emotions quickly and find ways to work around them to make the human feel better in an instant.
 No wonder two of the great leaders mentioned above had lots of dogs.